 What are the different distances for team members to run?

-The 35K (22 mile) distance has been divided into 5 individual legs that get progressively longer.
-The race starts with a 3 mile leg, followed by a 4 mile, a 5 mile, and a 6 mile leg.
-The final individual leg is also 3 miles.
+The 22 mile distance has been divided into 7 individual legs that vary in length from 1 mile to 5 miles.
 All team members will run the final mile of the course as a team as they ‘Race to the Summit,’ finishing at the top of Bundy Hill together.
-Course maps and descriptions of each leg of the race will be posted soon at gracemp.org/summit.
+Course maps and descriptions are all posted at gracemp.org/summit.

 Can I run the whole distance by myself?
 Can I run more than one leg of the relay?